Hardy16787/Zuyu/README.md

 To prevent microsoft from taking it down

-<h3>To Nintendo Legal Team: You cannot defeat us, even if you take me down, more would come.
-If you taken them down as well, still more would come.
-You have lost this battle. </h3>

-<h4>This project DOES NOT suppot piracy, you are required to source your own games and keys, we make no money off this project (mainly so that Nintendon't sue us lol)</h4>

-<h4>This fork is to make sure Nintendo can't fuck over Yuzu.
-Long live emulation!</h4>

 This repo is created based on Yuzu EA 4176.
 Please contribute

 <h1 align="center">